 Do What You Love

 That’s probably the most important lesson I have learned throughout the years.
-If you are passionate and love what you do, you will eventually become good at it and find success.
+If you are passionate and love what you do, you will eventually become good at it and succeed.

-Thus, make sure to work on something that you love.
+Thus, make sure to work on something that you love or at least enjoy.
 Don’t let other people’s fears stop you.

-Find something you are really passionate about, something you won’t even call “work”.
-Then, locate a need or problem you can help to solve in that area.
-That’s the simplest formula for a happy life.
+Ideally, you sould find something you are really passionate about, something you won’t even call “work”.
+Then, look for a need or problem you can solve in that area.
+That’s, in my experience at least, the simplest formula for a happy life.

 Success doesn’t come overnight.
 When I quit my job, it took me three months to find my first customer as a freelancer.